 The attributes and properties of Geographic objects are stored and managed in Tables.
 Tabular information is the basis of geographic features, allowing you to visualize, query, and analyze your data.
 You create here one such type of Table for storing both spatial and attribute information.

-2. Write Name and Alias (sikkimNationalpark) of the table, click the Next button.
-In the database storage configuration wizard, do not make any changes just click the Next button.
+2. Write Name and Alias (sikkimNationalpark) on the table.
+Click the Next button.
+In the database storage configuration wizard, do not make any changes, just click the Next button.

 In the fields creation wizard, click the blank row in the Field Name, write a name, and then select the data type.
 Finally, click the Finish button.

 3. Click the Editor Button present on the Editor Toolbar and select Start Editing.
-Select the table(sikkimNationalpark) from TOC Window.
+Select the table(sikkimNationalpark) from TOC (Table Of Contents) Window.
 Right-click and choose Open, Add the records within this table.

 Save edits and Stop editing session.

-Adding ‘x’ and ‘y’ coordinate data as layer to the map
+Adding ‘X’ and ‘Y’ coordinate data as a layer to the map

 4. Select Table(SikkimNationalpark) from the TOC window, Right-click, and choose Display XY Data.